-Gluck was born as a woman Hannah Gluckstein in 1895.
-Her family was Jewish and owned the Lyons catering empire in London.
-Her parents were against her artistic dreams, but nevertheless, they trusted her a fund on her 21st birthday that allowed the young girl to make a life of her own.
-She attended St John’s Wood School of Art between 1913 and 1916 before moving to west Cornwall and joining the artists’ colony in Lamorna where she bought a studio.
-However, Gluck didn’t want to be a part of any movement and always insisted on one-man exhibitions working her way on her own.
+Gluck attended St John’s Wood School of Art between 1913 and 1916 before moving to west Cornwall and joining the artists’ colony in Lamorna and purchasing a studio.
+However, Gluck didn’t want to be a part of any movement and always insisted on solo exhibitions.

-However, with time Gluck became very possessive and demanding with Nesta, who broke off their relationship in 1944.
-Moreover, she destroyed all evidence of their life together.
-So Gluck began a new relationship, as troubled as the one with Nesta, with Edith Shackleton Heald, the first female reporter in the House of Lords.
-Having moved into Healds’ house in Sussex, Gluck often argued with her and her sister Norma, and on top of that she retired from painting.
-However, in 1973 she organized an exhibition of fifty-two works at the Fine Arts Society which was really successful with critics and buyers.
+Gluck began a new relationship, as troubled as the one with Nesta Obermer, with Edith Shackleton Heald, the first female reporter in the House of Lords.
+Having moved into Healds’ house in Sussex, Gluck often argued with her and her sister Norma, and furthermore retired from painting.
+However, in 1973 Gluck organized an exhibition of 52 works at the Fine Arts Society which was very successful with critics and buyers.